HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 Annual FeesINR 150 – INR 850 + taxes (varies by card type)INR 500 – INR 1,000 (one-time issuance fee)INR 1,000 – INR 10,000 (premium cards have higher fees)

-Spending LimitLinked to available bank balancePreloaded amount in foreign currencyBased on the credit limit assigned
+Spending LimitLinked to the available bank balancePreloaded amount in foreign currencyBased on the credit limit assigned

 Cashback/ RewardsNo cashback or rewardsNo rewards, but you save on forex chargesReward points, travel benefits, lounge access